History of Europe in Timeline

 1948: Founding of the Council of Europe

-In 1948, European integration advanced institutionally with the founding of the Council of Europe.
+In 1948, European integration was advanced institutionally with the founding of the Council of Europe.

 1948: Berlin Blockade

-The Berlin blockade took place in 1948 and 1949, marking one of the great international crises of the Cold War.
+The Berlin blockade occurred in 1948 and 1949 and was one of the great international crises of the Cold War.

-In 1949, the Council of Europe was founded, inspired by a speech by Sir Winston Churchill, with the goal of unifying Europe to achieve common goals.
+In 1949, the Council of Europe was founded following a speech by Sir Winston Churchill, with the aim of unifying Europe to achieve common goals.
+The council includes all European states except for Belarus, Russia, and Vatican City.

 1949: Berlin Blockade

-The Berlin blockade took place in 1948 and 1949, marking one of the great international crises of the Cold War.
+The Berlin blockade occurred in 1948 and 1949 and was one of the great international crises of the Cold War.

-1957: Treaty of Rome establishes the European Economic Community
+1957: Treaty of Rome Establishes European Economic Community

-In 1957, the Treaty of Rome established the European Economic Community (EEC) among six Western European states, aiming for a unified economic policy and common market.
+In 1957, the Treaty of Rome established the European Economic Community (EEC) between six Western European states.
+The goal of the EEC was to create a unified economic policy and common market.

 In 1958, the Soviet Geographical Society formally recommended that the boundary between Europe and Asia be drawn in textbooks from Baydaratskaya Bay, on the Kara Sea, along the eastern foot of Ural Mountains, then following the Ural River until the Mugodzhar Hills, and then the Emba River; and Kuma–Manych Depression.